Xcceleran-do/snet-aigents-service/reputation/README.md

 Point to a running aigents instance in settings.py (needs to be an admin account)

-python3 aigents_reputation_service.py # for python module
+# for running the python module of the reputation system
+python3 aigents_reputation_service.py

+# return to the aigents directory to run the reputation system inside aigents
+cd ..

+# building proto file
 python3 -m grpc_tools.protoc -I service_spec --python_out=service_spec/ --grpc_python_out=service_spec/ service_spec/reputation.proto

+# running test suite for the reputation system
-python3 test_reputation_grpc.py # for grpc endpoint
+python3 test_reputation_grpc.py #for grpc endpoint